-While your attorney, if you choose to work with one, will investigate your accident, having a file with some of the supporting documents and proof of damage can greatly help your attorney build support for your insurance claim or civil action.
+While your attorney, if you choose to work with one, will investigate your accident, having a file with some supporting documents and proof of damage can greatly help your attorney build support for your insurance claim or civil action.
 The insurance company will try to pay as little as possible to settle your accident claim, so your lawyer will need as much evidence to support your case as possible.

 Let a Car Accident Law Firm Review Your Collision Case

-Most car accident attorneys offer free consultations for victims of collisions.
+Most car accident attorneys offer free consultations for collision victims.
 They can verify if the crash was not your fault and explain your options for pursuing compensation for your injuries, lost wages, medical bills, and other damages.

 They may be able to help you secure a fair settlement agreement with the insurance company representing the at-fault driver or sue that driver and argue for financial compensation at trial.